codialab/DMI_GEM_APBC2026/README.md

 table_voxel_met_conc.csv.xz
 ```

-It also contains `Data_Samia.tar.xz`, ROI definitions in `lib_roi_masks.py`, and the associated ROI/visualization resources.
+It also contains raw DMI spectra in `Data_Samia.tar.xz`, ROI definitions in `lib_roi_masks.py`, and the associated ROI/visualization resources.

 After execution, return to the repository root: